 Hi there, this is Kelly, your Admissions Coordinator for HCH!
 Below is a list of questions that we receive often, as people consider making HCH their home.
 Please email or call us if you have other questions, and we will do our best to answer!

 1. You’re called “Holland Christian Homes”.
 Do I need to be of Dutch heritage to live there?

-Holland Christian Homes was established by Canadians of Dutch heritage.
-Many of our HCH residents are of the Reformed tradition, though people of all Christian groups are welcome and have been enfolded into the HCH community.
+No, you do not need to be of Dutch heritage to live at Holland Christian Homes.
+HCH was however, established by Canadians of Dutch heritage, of whom many were of the Reformed faith tradition.
+All Christian groups are welcome and continue to be enfolded into the HCH community.

 2. I’ve already applied.
 Where am I on the list?

 Our waiting list is administered on a first come, first serve basis.
-As others with a membership date before you are accommodated, your name will move up the list.
+As others with an application date before you are accommodated, your name will move up the list.
 Unfortunately, we don’t have any way of knowing your exact spot on the list, as the decisions of others affect how quickly your application might move up!
 But we promise the process is fair and accurate.